On the Global Casimir Effect in the Schwarzschild Spacetime: Introduction

 Then, we will show that the Casimir tension on the event horizon due to that energy suggests the presence of the black hole singularity because a remaining value arises for such a tension when its mass vanishes.
 The same problem will be analyzed also at finite temperature through the computation of the Helmholtz free energy, from which we will obtain the Casimir internal energy, the corresponding tension on the horizon, and the Casimir entropy.
 Here a remaining tension arises again pointing to the presence of the singularity.
 We will also show that both Casimir tension and entropy reach constant and minimum values in the high temperature regime.

-The present paper is organized as follows: In section II, we present the exact solutions for the scalar field around the black hole.
-In section III, we calculate the Casimir energy and the horizon tension in the low frequency limit.
-In section IV, we analyze the thermal effects on the Casimir energy.
-Finally, in section V, we conclude and close the paper.
+The present paper is organized as follows: In section II, we present the exact solutions for the scalar field around the black hole, calculate the Casimir energy as well as the tension on the event hoorizon in the low frequency limit, and analyze the thermal effects on the Casimir energy.
+Finally, in section IV, we conclude and close the paper.